0x7c13/Notepads/README.md

 * Ctrl+(Shift)+Tab to switch between tabs.
 * Ctrl+"+"/"-" to zoom font size.
 Ctrl+"0" to reset font size to default.
 * Ctrl+L/R to change text flow direction.
 (LTR/RTL)
-* Ctrl+P to toggle preivew split view for Markdown file.
+* Ctrl+P to toggle preview split view for Markdown file.
 * Alt+D to toggle side-by-side diff viewer.

 ## Platform limitations (UWP):

-* You won't be able to save files to system folders due to UWP restriction (windows, system32 etc.).
+* You won't be able to save files to system folders due to UWP restriction (windows, system32, etc.).
-* You can not associate potentially harmful file types (.ps1, .bat, .xaml etc) with Notepads.
+* You cannot associate potentially harmful file types (.ps1, .bat, .xaml, etc.) with Notepads.
 * If you drag a file into Notepads, file save picker will ask you to save it before closing due to UWP restriction.
-* Notepads does not work well with large file, so I am setting the file size limit to 1MB for now.
+* Notepads does not work well with large files; the file size limit is set to 1MB for now.
 I will add large file support later.

 ## Downloads:

-Please head over to [Github Releases](https://github.com/JasonStein/Notepads/releases) section to download latest release or get the latest version of Notepads in the [Microsoft Store](https://www.microsoft.com/store/apps/9nhl4nsc67wm).
+Please head over to the [Github Releases](https://github.com/JasonStein/Notepads/releases) section to download the latest release.
+You can also get the latest version of Notepads in the [Microsoft Store](https://www.microsoft.com/store/apps/9nhl4nsc67wm).

 ## Roadmap: